 Now Panel A and Panel B are terminated to each other.

-- Download sample excel file from “Create or update patch panel ports” in that page.
+- Download the sample excel file from Create/update Patch Panel Ports in that page.

 - Our columns will look like this: number patch_panel_id switch switchport

-- Add the rows for panel port #, panel ID(available from Asset list view/from APIs/or get using Hover over in the status bar), switch name and switch port name.
+- Add the rows for panel port number, panel ID (available from Asset list view/from APIs/or get using hover over in the status bar), switch name, and switch port name.